The Benefits of Promoting Posts on Facebook (And How to Do It!)

 What are Facebook Ads?

 Although a boosted post is considered an ad, independent Facebook Ads are created using the Ads Manager and offer more advanced customization solutions than boosted posts.
-You can optimize an ad for video views, app installs, website conversions, or a list of other things.
+You can optimize an ad for video views, app installs, website conversions, etc.

-Using the Ads Manager tool, you can create precise targets for each ad.
+You can create precise targets for each ad using the Ads Manager tool.
 You can also set up A/B tests to determine which ad performs best for your brand.

 Try some targeting experiments and determine where you want to go from there.
-The following list includes options that are possible with Ads, but not possible with the Boost Button.
+The following list includes possible options with Ads but not with the Boost Button.

 With Ads, you can: